Engineering School and ICT Department Innovation Area

 Session 1: "Teaching, Quality and Innovation in our UCA"

 This first session was presented by Davinia Hernández-Leo and Verónica Moreno (USQUID ESUP/DTIC).
-Basically, it focused on offering an overview of the studies conducted by the USQUID this year, which have dealt with an analysis of the use of blended-learning in our degrees' teaching, a performance analysis of TFGs [final undergraduate dissertation], as well as the distribution of those depending on areas and topics.
+It focused on offering an overview of the studies conducted by the USQUID this year, which have dealt with an analysis of the use of blended learning in our degrees' teaching, a performance analysis of TFGs [final undergraduate dissertation], as well as the distribution of those depending on areas and topics.
 Some other subjects dealt with during this first session were the quality processes (follow-up and accreditation) of our centre's degrees and the most significant awards granted to innovative actions implemented by the UCA teaching staff.
-Global participation results from this year's AVALDO survey were shared, as well as the changed made in the survey regarding content.
-Last, the attendees were reminded that the centre's pedagogue ([email protected]) is available to discuss or to solve any doubt regarding pupils with special educative needs of any kind.
+Global participation results from this year's AVALDO survey were shared, as well as the changes made in the survey regarding content.
+Last, the attendees were reminded that the centre's pedagogue ([email protected]) is available to discuss or to solve any doubt regarding students with special educative needs of any kind.

 Session 2: "Sharing Concerns and Issues Related to Teaching"

-Throughout this session, which took a considerable part of the Symposium, several aspects arose that were later transferred to the people or commissions responsible.
-In addition to that, it was suggested that some of the ideas arisen could be escalated into projects for the UPF PlaCLIK 2019-2020's call for proposals.
+Throughout this session, which took a considerable part of the Symposium, several aspects arose that were later transferred to the relevant people or commissions.
+In addition to that, it was suggested that some of the ideas that emerged could be escalated into projects for the UPF PlaCLIK 2019-2020's call for proposals.
 Some of the topics covered were: class attendance, opportunities and risk of mobile phones in the classroom vs. laptops, lecturers' experience regarding teaching in classrooms electrified with myApps, tensions between the weight granted to continuous assessment and global assessment in modules, specifically regarding difficulty and relevance so that kind of assessment improves students' involvement in their own learning process, etc.

 Session 3: "Development and Assessment of Modules"

-This session was led by Alfonso Martínez, coordinator of first year's common modules in our centre's ICT degrees.
-He presented some data regarding performance in some first year's modules depending on different variables (minimum grade and ways to access university).
-Consequently, the attendees started discussing what that kind of analyses should be aimed to, as well as about the need to present complementary analyses so the data obtained from the statistics and forecasts can be better understood.
+This session was led by Alfonso Martínez, coordinator of the first year's common modules in our centre's ICT degrees.
+He presented some data regarding performance in some first-year modules depending on different variables (minimum grade and ways to access university studies).
+Consequently, the attendees started discussing what that kind of analysis should be aimed at, as well as about the need to present complementary analyses so the data obtained from the statistics and forecasts can be better understood.

 Session 4: "Actions Taken in Modules: Methods and Tools to Promote Learning"

 In this session, the teachers of the module Algebra, Luis Morís, Adrián Martín y Vanesa Daza explained how the teaching staff use SLACK as a coordination and communication tool.
-They consider SLACK a more useful and organised tool than email or others, such as Whatsapp, because it allows them to label threads, to mark priority messages, etc. On the whole, the teaching staff value this tool very highly.
-The lecturers also presented the experience MATEscape, based on an "escape game" activity in which students, organised in teams, had to solve a series of algebra problems to complete the challenge.
+They consider SLACK a more useful and organised tool than email or others, such as WhatsApp, because it allows them to label threads, mark priority messages, etc. On the whole, the teaching staff value this tool very highly.
+The lecturers also presented the experience MATEscape, based on an escape game activity in which students, organised in teams, had to solve a series of algebra problems to complete the challenge.

 Within the module Digital Data Transmission, lecturer Josep Font shared with the attendees his experience regarding continued assessment in that module.
-He mainly focused on the strengths and weaknesses of that kind of evaluation so as to invite the attendees to start a reflective debate on that.
+He mainly focused on the strengths and weaknesses of that kind of evaluation so as to invite the attendees to start a reflective debate on the topic.